 *Leave the ATV or UTV at home.
 Never show up pulling an ATV or a UTV on a trailer, because many farmers and ranchers don’t want them on their property.
 Once you gain a landowner’s confidence you might investigate the use of an ATV or UTV.

 *What about paying to play?
 I personally do not pay to hunt, except for taking youth and physically challenged individuals on licensed Controlled Shooting Areas (hunting preserves) to pursue pheasants and chukars.
 However, some hunters or groups of hunters that I know do pay money to lease the hunting rights from a private landowner for free ranging game species.
 Still others I know use hunting outfitters and guides.
-Please know when money is exchanged, the dynamics change.
+Realize when money is exchanged, the dynamics change.
 They can become more complicated.
 Before you reserve a hunt or enter into an agreement, carefully examine all aspects of it.
 The Recreation Liability Act needs to be addressed when considering leasing property for hunting and most likely you will need the services of an attorney regarding a contract.

 If reaching out to numerous landowners means that I could make tremendous memories, create lasting friendships and have an opportunity to harvest game for the dinner table on a good piece of ground, why wouldn’t I do it?
 A famous quote by American inventor, Thomas Edison, comes to mind, which reads: